 - Any proposals submitted to the Secretary in writing not less than seven days in advance of the meeting shall be discussed.

-- All decisions shall be taken by a simple majority of full members present and voting (but only one vote will be allowed per household).
+- All decisions shall be taken by a simple majority of full members present and voting (but only one vote will be allowed per paid-up membership).

 SPECIAL GENERAL MEETING: